noxify/t3-turbo-lucia/README.md

   ├─ auth
   |   └─ Authentication using lucia-auth@v3
   ├─ db
-  |   └─ Typesafe db calls using Drizzle & Planetscale
+  |   └─ Typesafe db calls using Drizzle & mysql
+  ├─ locales
+  |   └─ type-safe internationalization
+  ├─ validators
+  |   └─ shared zod schemas for trpc and forms
   └─ ui
-      └─ Start of a UI package for the webapp using shadcn-ui tooling
+      └─ Start of a UI package for the webapp using shadcn-ui

+tooling
   ├─ eslint
   |   └─ shared, fine-grained, eslint presets